-VI.
-SUMMARY
+V. SUMMARY

-In this paper, we studied various implementation issues of Trajectory-Based Routing(TBR) for stateless routing in ad-hoc networks.
+In this paper, we studied Trajectory-Based Routing(TBR) for stateless routing in ad-hoc sensor networks.
 We proposed using Bezier curves for defining trajectories in TBR.
 Various shapes for routes can be defined by using Bezier curves.
-We particularly evaluated several forwarding algorithms based on trajectories defined by Bezier curves.
+We particularly developed several forwarding algorithms based on trajectories defined by Bezier curves.